welteki/docs.actuated.dev/docs/faq.md

 However, it can only build containers, and still requires root, and itself is often run in Docker, so we're getting back to the same problems that actuated set out to solve.

 In addition, Kaniko cannot and will not help you to run that container that you've just built to validate it to run end to end tests, neither can it run a KinD cluster, or a Minikube cluster.

+## Are Windows or MacOS supported?

+Linux is the only supported platform for actuated at this time on a AMD64 or ARM64 architecture.
+We may consider other operating systems in the future, feel free to reach out to us.

 ## Is Actuated free and open-source?